 • Reserve Bank of India has been making sustained efforts to increase the penetration of formal financial services in unbanked areas while continuing with its policy of ensuring adequate flow of credit to productive sectors of the economy and also ensuring the availability of banking services to all sections of people in the country.

-• In order to boost credit to the needy segment of borrowers, the Reserve Bank has advised all Scheduled Commercial Banks (excluding Regional Rural Banks and Small Finance Banks) that bank credit to registered NBFCs (other than MFIs) for on-lending will be eligible for classification as priority sector under respective categories subject to certain conditions.
+• To boost credit to the needy segment of borrowers, the Reserve Bank has advised all Scheduled Commercial Banks (excluding Regional Rural Banks and Small Finance Banks) that bank credit to registered NBFCs (other than MFIs) for on-lending will be eligible for classification as a priority sector under respective categories subject to certain conditions.

-• Mudra loans had given a “massive push” to lift beneficiaries out of poverty; there have been concerns about the growing level of NPAs.
-Hence, there is a need to focus on repayment capacity at the appraisal stage and monitor the loans through the life-cycle much more closely.
+• Mudra loans have given a “massive push” to lift beneficiaries out of poverty; there have been concerns about the growing level of NPAs.
+Hence, there is a need to focus on repayment capacity at the appraisal stage and monitor the loans through the life cycle much more closely.

-• Financial inclusion is becoming a focus area for banks, NBFCs, Financial Technology (FinTechs) and other financial entities.
-The customers in the low-income group should be enabled to not merely avail offered products and services, but demand them according to their needs.
-Business collaboration among banks, NBFCs, MFIs and fintechs would be pivotal to accelerating financial inclusion through innovation.
+• Financial inclusion is becoming a focus area for banks, NBFCs, Financial Technology (FinTechs), and other financial entities.
+The customers in the low-income group should be enabled to not merely avail of offered products and services, but demand them according to their needs.
+Business collaboration among banks, NBFCs, MFIs, and fintechs would be pivotal to accelerating financial inclusion through innovation.

 • When it comes to financial inclusion and microfinance, there are several channels such as universal banks, small finance banks, microfinance institutions, BCs, etc. Therefore, as a country that is determined to achieve universal financial inclusion at an affordable cost, this is a defining moment, and we should seize the opportunity.